+MEASURABLE OBJECTIVE

-MEASURABLE OBJECTIVE 2015 TARGETS AND INITIATIVES TARGET ACHIEVED 2016 TARGET 3.
-Systems, Processes and Performance Metrics Review practices to identify and enhance reporting to demonstrate the achievement of targets and initiatives.
-Further enhance recruitment and reporting systems to: - More readily track turnover, vacancies and number of Aboriginal and female applications, interviews, appointment rates and record exit interviews SCOUT eRecruitment system was implemented which enhances our ability to report on number of vacancies as well as track the number of Aboriginal and female applications, interviews and appointment rates.
-Enhance internal and external recruitment processes including: - Communicate with all recruitment providers that Whitehaven expects at least one woman on the shortlist for all roles in FY16 OVERVIEW Capture employees seeking flexible work arrangements as well as specific needs of employees who are carers Ensure gender diversity on interview panels for senior leadership positions (at least one woman required for interview panels) 2 strategy Monitor performance at a site level Provide executive team quarterly updates on diversity performance metrics for each site.
+3. Systems, Processes and Performance Metrics

+Review practices to identify and enhance reporting to demonstrate the achievement of targets and initiatives.

+2015 TARGETS AND INITIATIVES

+Further enhance recruitment and reporting systems to:

+- More readily track turnover, vacancies and number of Aboriginal and female applications, interviews, appointment rates and record exit interviews - Capture employees seeking flexible work arrangements as well as specific needs of employees who are carers - Monitor performance at a site level

+TARGET ACHIEVED

+SCOUT eRecruitment system was implemented which enhances our ability to report on number of vacancies as well as track the number of Aboriginal and female applications, interviews and appointment rates.

+2016 TARGET

+Enhance internal and external recruitment processes including:

+- Communicate with all recruitment providers that Whitehaven expects at least one woman on the shortlist for all roles in FY16 - Ensure gender diversity on interview panels for senior leadership positions (at least one woman required for interview panels)

+Provide executive team quarterly updates on diversity performance metrics for each site.

 Monitor pay equity as part of annual salary review process.

-OPERATIONS 4.
-Community and Industry Involvement in local community and industry initiatives to promote diversity.
-Development of an Aboriginal Engagement Strategy, including investigation of partnerships with Aboriginal groups to provide a long-term 'employment ready' Aboriginal workforce Involvement in industry recognition of women in the workfolge auch Reconciliation Australia has endorsed Whitehaven's Innovate RAP 2015-2017.
-Whitehaven has partnered with labour hire providers to develop an 'employment ready' Aboriginal workforce Gunnedah Family Support in partnership with the Gunnedah Hold a community event to acknowledge the endorsement of Whitehaven's Innovate RAP.
+4. Community and Industry

+Involvement in local community and industry initiatives to promote diversity.

+- Development of an Aboriginal Engagement Strategy, including investigation of partnerships with Aboriginal groups to provide a long-term 'employment ready' Aboriginal workforce - Involvement in industry recognition of women in the workplace such as the annual Women in Mining Awards - Continued sponsorship of female apprentices and promotion of female cadet work experience programs - Assess what services are available in the community to assist working mothers and primary care givers, including child care and respite care

+Reconciliation Australia has endorsed Whitehaven's Innovate RAP 2015-2017.

+Whitehaven has partnered with labour hire providers to develop an 'employment ready' Aboriginal workforce

+Gunnedah Family Support in partnership with the Gunnedah Domestic and Family Violence Interagency Committee are asking to partner with Whitehaven to develop a communication and education strategy around domestic violence, to be delivered in conjunction with the national White Ribbon Day campaign in November 2015.

+Hold a community event to acknowledge the endorsement of Whitehaven's Innovate RAP.

 Continued involvement in industry recognition of women in the workplace through submissions to Women in Mining Awards.

-4 SUSTAINABILITY 3 in the workplace such as the annual Women in Mining Awards Continued sponsorship of female apprentices and promotion of female cadet work experience programs Domestic and Family Violence Interagency Committee are asking to partner with Whitehaven to develop a communication and education strategy around domestic Partner with local community group White Ribbon Day campaign.
-5 RESOURCES AND RESERVES Assess what services are available in the community to assist working mothers and primary care givers, including child care and respite care violence, to be delivered in conjunction with the national White Ribbon Day campaign in November 2015.
-G LEADERSHIP AND MANAGEMENT
+Partner with local community group White Ribbon Day campaign.